whtsao/Sloshing-ALE-FEM/README.md

 1. bvp_triangular:

+    a.
 Solve the mixed-type BVP with triangular elements.

-The potential of a standing wave is given on the free surface (Dirichlet type) and zero normal derivatves of potential is given on the wetted walls (Neumann type).
+    b.
+The potential of a standing wave is given on the free surface (Dirichlet type).

+    c.
+Zero normal derivatves of potential is given on the wetted walls (Neumann type).

 2. sloshing_triangular: